 This program is free for California cultural and historical organizations.
 Participants who are eligible Certified Archivists earn 2 Archival Recertification Credits (ARCs) through the Academy of Certified Archivists.

-Evaluating your organization’s preservation practices, with the goal of addressing weaknesses and building on existing strengths, is an essential part of moving any preservation program forward.
-This one-day workshop teaches representatives of cultural and historic resources organizations how to conduct a general preservation assessment with a peer institution.
+Evaluating your organization’s preservation practices—addressing weaknesses and building on existing strengths—is an essential part of moving any preservation program forward.
+This online workshop teaches representatives of cultural and historic resources organizations how to conduct a general preservation assessment with a peer institution.
 Participants will be introduced to a peer-to-peer model for preservation assessment, learn the skills needed to be an effective assessor of preservation practices, and gain experience through practical activities conducted as part of the workshop.
 Attendees will also receive a peer assessment handbook, a bibliography of preservation resources, and a template for sharing the findings of your assessments.

-This workshop is open to individuals associated with California cultural and historic resources organizations only.
+This online workshop is open to individuals associated with California cultural and historic resource organizations only.